utsavk98/ece470/README.md

 Step 2.
 Load Our Scene
 ```
-Go to the file menu, then "Open scene..." then navigate to RobotForwardKin.ttt.
-For a demonstration of Collision Detection, open "Collision Path.ttt"
+Go to the file menu, then "Open scene..." then navigate to Final_Scene_Water.ttt

 Step 3.
-Open "Project.ipynb" in JupyterLab - this represents the code as we submitted for the checkpoint time.
+Open "Project.ipynb" in JupyterLab
 ```
 One can do this by opening JupyterLab and navigating to the location where "Project.ipynb" was saved.
-Press the play button which is located on the toolbar directly below the tab with the name of the file.
+Press the run button which is located on the toolbar directly below the tab with the name of the file.

 ```
 Step 4.
 Watch the Magic